Airis Computer

-Airis Computer Corporation (originally Pair Computer Corporation) was a short-lived mail-order American computer company active from 1989 to around 1993.
+Airis Computer Corporation (originally Pair Computer Corporation) was a short-lived mail-order American computer company active from 1989 to 1993.
 Its only product, the Airis VH-286 notebook, was widely anticipated for its slim yet powerful design and long-battery life, owing to the use of disposable C batteries as its primary source of power.
 The product was met with a number of delays owing to FCC regulations and other unspecified reasons.
-Airis collapsed in around 1993, after the conclusion of a trademark infringement lawsuit with Harris Corporation; Airis' rights to their namesake trademark lapsed in late 1992.
+Airis collapsed in 1993, amid the conclusion of a trademark infringement lawsuit with Harris Corporation; Airis' rights to their namesake trademark lapsed in late 1992.
 Both Byte and PC Magazine claim that Airis never sold any units of the laptop.

 History

 Foundation

 Airis Computer Corporation was founded in Chicago, Illinois, by Jeffrey A. Maziarek and Steven R. Valentor.
 The company was initially incorporated as Pair Computer Corporation on July 24, 1989, but the company soon changed it to Airis after a search for registered trademarks in their field turned up empty.
 Maziarek and Valentor were ex-employees of Zenith Data Systems who left that company after it had been acquired by Groupe Bull in 1989.
 Valentor was a systems engineer, while Maziarek worked in Zenith's marketing department.
 Talks into starting Airis had been ongoing for years while the two were employed at Zenith.
 The company's incorporation was kickstarted after the two received venture capital from Mark IV Realty Corporation in Chicago; as part of the agreement, Maziarek had to serve as vice president of sales and marketing for PaceMark Technologies, a printer peripheral maker whom Marks owned, for six months.

 The two were joined in Airis by Maziarek's brother Mike, who was named president of the company.
 Before Airis, Mike Maziarek was formerly the head of a chain of picture-framing stores and had no prior experience in the tech sector.
 Airis was headquartered in an eight-room office on the second story of the Elston Corridor building on North Besley Court, the first floor of which was occupied by the Chicago Brewing Company.
-The two set out Airis to compete in the notebook computer marketplace with an powerful but inexpensive unit with a performant battery.
+The two set out Airis to compete in the notebook computer marketplace with a powerful but inexpensive unit with a performant battery.
 They were to compete against market leaders such as Compaq and Toshiba.
 They delivered the first prototype of their first and only notebook to the Midwest Computer Show in Chicago in May 1990.